 Keep in mind that once your Medigap Open Enrollment Period is over, you may have more trouble changing Medicare Supplement insurance plans, or your coverage may cost more.
 That’s because outside of this period, in most cases Medigap insurance companies can require medical underwriting or take your health status into consideration when reviewing your application.
 Your premiums may be higher if you have health problems – or you could be rejected entirely.

 In a few limited situations, you may be able to enroll in a Medigap plan with guaranteed issue.
 For example:

 Depending on the situation, you may be able to enroll in any Medigap plan offered in your state, or you may only have guaranteed-issue rights to enroll in certain policies.

-If you’re thinking about changing Medigap plans, it may be a good idea to stay enrolled in your current Medicare Supplement plan until you’re sure you want to keep your new policy.
+If you’re thinking about changing Medigap plans, it may be a good idea to stay enrolled in your current Medicare Supplement insurance plan until you’re sure you want to keep your new policy.
 You’re not normally allowed to keep more than one Medigap policy at a time.
-However, state laws give you a 30-day “free-look period” to try out a new Medicare Supplement plan, while keeping your current Medigap policy.
+However, state laws give you a 30-day “free-look period” to try out a new Medicare Supplement insurance plan, while keeping your current Medigap policy.
 If you decide you don’t like your new policy, you can cancel the second policy and go back to your original Medigap plan.
-Think of it as a trial period for your new Medicare Supplement plan — without having to worry about not being able to get back your old Medigap plan if the new plan doesn’t end up working out.
+Think of it as a trial period for your new Medicare Supplement insurance plan — without having to worry about not being able to get back your old Medigap plan if the new plan doesn’t end up working out.